Study the Scripture to know the truth.

 Make sure every student has a bible (Old and New Testaments) and have a “sword drill” (The name of this game comes from the Bible being referred to as a sword in Hebrews 4:12 and Ephesians 6:17).
 The teacher calls out a scripture (make sure you do some of the memory verses!) and the students all search for the verse in their bibles.
 The first one to find it and read it and begin reading it out loud is the winner of that round.
 Play a few rounds.
 Point out the importance of knowing how to search for scriptures in the bible.
 “In today’s story we are going to read about two cities where Paul preached.
 Most of the people in one of the cities did not search the scriptures.
 Paul left there and went to another city where the people studied God’s word.
-Paul called these people noble.”
+Luke, the writer of Acts, called these people noble.”

 Paul’s 2nd Missionary Journey began in Antioch.
 He and Silas travelled through Asia Minor visiting the churches that Paul had helped establish on his 1st Journey.
 Then they sailed across the Aegean Sea to teach people in Macedonia.
 These men travelled wherever God wanted them to go to teach people about Jesus.

 One of the places where Paul and Silas preached was in the city of Thessalonica.
 There were many Jewish people in this city and they would often gather together in their meeting place which was called a “synagogue”.
 Since Paul was an educated Jewish teacher he went to the synagogue to tell the other Jews about Jesus.

 Long ago, in the times of the Old Testament, God chose the Jewish people to be his nation and follow him.
 God would use the Jewish people to bless the world.
 A Messiah would come from this nation.
 He would be their king and the true king of the world.
 The Messiah would rescue the world from the power of sin and death.